syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/dialog/EJ2_ASP.NETCORE/animation.md

 </td></tr>
 </table>

 In the below sample, `Zoom` effect is enabled.
-So, The Dialog will open with `ZoomIn` and close with `ZoomOut` effects.
+So, the Dialog will open with `ZoomIn` and close with `ZoomOut` effects.

 {% if page.publishingplatform == "aspnet-core" %}